ytcs/ytcs.github.io/_posts/2025-06-08-llm-cognitive-load.md

 math: true
 ---

-## Toward a Universal Measure of Reasoning Difficulty

 As Large Language Models (LLMs) get better at complex reasoning, we need better ways to measure the difficulty of the tasks we give them.
 A fascinating paper from researchers at Apple, ["The Illusion of Thinking"](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf), systematically tested models like Claude 3.7 Sonnet on various puzzles.
 They measured complexity using straightforward metrics like the problem size ($$n$$) or the number of moves in the solution.

 Their findings revealed an interesting inconsistency: models could solve a Tower of Hanoi puzzle requiring over 100 moves, yet fail on a River Crossing puzzle that needs only a dozen.
 This suggests that simple metrics like "number of moves" don't provide a universal measure of difficulty.
 Different puzzles stress a model's capabilities in different ways.